yoember/yoember.github.io/index.md

 });
 ```

 If you check your app, you will see that the button is disabled by default.
 We want to add some logic around this feature.
-We have to learn a couple of new Ember.js features for that.
+We have to learn a couple of new Ember.js tricks for that.

 #### Computed Properties and Observers